P ≠ NP Proof

 part of the Theory of Computation is about languages because of the mistake

-referred in Section 3.3.
-When this error – that it is said as error
+referred to in Section 3.3.
+When this mistake – that it is said as mistake

 A